race-briggs/liri/README.md

 1. In the command line, cd into the folder containing liri.
 1. Once in the folder, you can now issue one of the following commands directly in the command line:
-  1. node liri.js concert-this <artist name>
+  1. node liri.js concert-this "artist name"
-  1. node liri.js spotify-this-song <song name>
+  1. node liri.js spotify-this-song "song name"
-  1. node liri.js movie-this <movie title>
+  1. node liri.js movie-this "movie title"
   1. node liri.js do-what-it-says
 1. Make sure your spelling is correct, and if using spaces in a title, make sure your title or name you want to search is in quotes.
 1. Liri will then connect to an API according to your command and return a set of information.